ufal/optimal-reference-translations/README.md

 The process of the data is as follows:
 1. P1, P2, and P3 are independent translations from English to Czech.
 N1 is an expert translation by a translatologist.
 2. All the human translations are evaluated on document and segment level with detail (in [`data/annotations.json`](data/annotations.json)) by different types of human annotators (laypeople, translatology students, professional translators).
 If the translation is not perfect, the annotators provide a post-edited version for which they would assign the highest grade (6).

+Note: If you you also want to use the WMT2020 system submissions, please contact [Vilém Zouhar](vilem.zouhar@gmail.com).
+The code is here, just not pretty yet. 🙂

 ## Example usage